How to Set Up a ‘Request for Price’ Catalog in WooCommerce

 }

-While creating your catalog we are gradually transforming your cart into a wishlist and your checkout page into a price request form.
-First we need to relabel the buttons.
+As we build your catalog, we’re transforming your cart into a wishlist and your checkout page into a price request form.
+Our next task is to update the button labels.

 add_filter( 'woocommerce_product_single_add_to_cart_text', 'woo_custom_cart_button_text' );